DigKick/DigKick/backend/README.md

 ## Setup .env

-Before starting you have to setup a .env files with your MQTT host and credentials.
+Before starting you have to set up a .env files with your MQTT host and credentials.

 ```txt
 MQTT_LOGIN_USERNAME=MQTT_USERNAME